 Educator VIP Services

-The National Academy of Future Physicians and Medical Scientists firmly believes it is the classroom teacher and school counselor who best prepare students to be our country’s future leaders.
-The Academy maintains a private VIP Educator Liaison Office should any educator have any questions or concerns.
+We, at the Congress of Future Medical Leaders, firmly believe it is the classroom teacher and school counselor who best prepare students to be our country’s future leaders.
+The National Academy of Future Physicians and Medical Scientists maintains a dedicated Educator Liaison Office should any educator have any questions or concerns.
 Please call (888) 986-6929 or email us at VIP@FutureDocs.com.

-The Academy, which is part of the National Leadership Academies, is proud of it’s Honorary Board of Educators.
-By becoming a member, educators can recognize, honor, and reward high-achieving students dedicated to and aspiring towards a profession in the medical fields.
+The Academy is proud to include educators who are passionate about offering opportunities to enrich high school students on its Honorary Board of Educators.
+By becoming a member, educators can recognize, honor, and reward high-achieving students dedicated to and aspiring toward a profession in the medical fields.

 Scholarships to Attend the Congress